Egypt Drug Addiction

 It is estimated that addicts in Egypt are spending $2.9 billion on drugs each year.
 Estimates on how many people are addicted to opiates, cannabis, amphetamine-type stimulants or heroin vary greatly, but range between 600,000 and 800,000, according to a 2007 study.

 Half the 129,850 people who entered drug rehabs in 2007 were addicted to cannabis, while another 43 percent were dependent on opiates of various types.
-Another 7 percent were addicts of amphetamine-type stimulants that would include ecstasy and methamphetamine.
+Another seven percent were addicts of amphetamine-type stimulants that would include ecstasy and methamphetamine.

 The slums of Cairo and Giza are hotbeds of addiction.
 These slums are among the largest in the world, and are home to hundreds of thousands of street children.
 Some authorities estimate that the number of these children may reach one million.
 Population density reaches 60,000 people per square mile, far denser than Calcutta or Djakarta.
 Some residents make a living collecting garbage from the winding Cairo streets that are too narrow for motor vehicles.
 The garbage is then sorted and salvageable materials are then sold.
 Entire decrepit and abandoned neighborhoods are stacked with non-salvageable refuse.
 Street children living in these areas find oblivion through the use of glue-sniffing, cannabis or prescription drug abuse.